theGoodPotato/theGoodPotato/README.md

 This is why I make it avaliable using a free software licence.
 If my contribution graph doesn't show any activity, it is because I work better when I switch between projects.
 I have not left GitHub!

+All my new commits should be verified under vigilant mode.

 To contact me, make an issue in this repository.

 (This text licenced under the CC BY-SA 4.0)